An analysis of employee benefit provision in the UK

 Most group life assurance policies operate within HM Revenue & Customs' regulatory framework for a ‘registered occupational pension scheme’ (which includes arrangements set up to provide benefits on death in service only).
 Generally, premiums paid by an employer can be offset against corporation tax and are not regarded as a benefit in kind.
 Lump sum death in service benefits can normally be paid tax free up to the Lifetime Allowance.
 It's possible to provide death in service benefits in excess of the Lifetime Allowance but expert advice is required.

-According to SwissRe data, around 52,300 policies cover 9.2 million people for death benefits valued at £1.2 trillion.
-This represents about 30% of the working UK population.
+According to SwissRe's 2018 data, around 53,300 policies cover 9.5 million people for death benefits valued at £1.227 billion.
+This represents about 40% of all insured UK life cover.

-GRiD’s claims data survey 2017 showed that the group risk industry paid out nearly 9,400 death claims in 2016, valued at over £1 billion.
-The average claim was about £115,000 and the main causes for claim were cancer and ischaemic heart disease.
+GRiD’s claims data survey 2018 showed that the group risk industry paid out just over 9,400 death claims in 2017, valued at over £1 billion.
+The average claim was about £114,000 and the main causes for claim were cancer and heart disease.

 Group income protection